Tiziana Altieri is an actress (if we’re putting labels on things!).

 Behind that face stands a world class actress in complete command of her craft.
 Always fascinated by human behavior, even as a child she would watch people like a wallflower.
 It was a mystery at first, a small passing preoccupation in the back of your mind that drifts in every so often.
 But it grew.
 She was fascinated and intrigued.
 She would study people, trying to understand them.
 Why do we do what we do?
 What are our motivations: when do we stop lying or when are we just honest?

 Most people are so good at lying especially that we don’t even understand ourselves.
 And at the core of being a great actress is honesty.
 Self-awareness.
 And then turning that high-powered lens of perception inward, using it to sharpen her craft as an actress.
 We were lucky enough to be blessed with her gift as an actress throughout the great decade of the 1980s.
 A gifted actress, her career spanned the 1980s.
 Known for such cinematic gems as Iron Warrior in 1987 where she worked alongside another renowned actress Savina Gersak.

 Tiziana Altieri is also mysterious.
 A rising star on the world stage working throughout the 1980s until 1987 when it abruptly ends.
-Eschewing the limelight, an uncommon thing for a gifted performers to do, Tiziana disappeared from the world of filmmaking.
+Eschewing the limelight, an uncommon thing for any gifted performer to do, Tiziana disappeared from the world of film making.

 Il pap’occhio (1980)

 Madman at War (1985) as Fatma

 Urban Warriors (1987) as Angela